Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) essay; (2) assessment design; and (3) case study: data interpretation.
+Indicative assessments in this unit are as follows: (1) essay; (2) assessment design; and (3) interpretation of assessment data.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.